NicoRuizDev/Dashactyl-Linkvertise-BOT/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b NicoRuizDev/Dashactyl-Manager`)
+2. Create your Feature Branch (`git checkout -b NicoRuizDev/Dashactyl-Linkvertise-BOT`)
-3. Commit your Changes (`git commit -m 'Add some Dashactyl-Manager'`)
+3. Commit your Changes (`git commit -m 'Add some Dashactyl-Linkvertise-BOT'`)
-4. Push to the Branch (`git push origin NicoRuizDev/Dashactyl-Manager`)
+4. Push to the Branch (`git push origin NicoRuizDev/Dashactyl-Linkvertise-BOT`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>